estnltk/estnltk-model-training/statistical_ner_labelling/readme.md

 ### entity_counting.py
-aggregates the data from the NER tagging file to CSV files divided by if the entity is composed of multiple tokens or one and for multiple tokens it separates the last tokens and all preceding tokens.
+Aggregates the data from the NER tagging file to CSV files divided by if the entity is composed of multiple tokens or one and for multiple tokens it separates the last tokens and all preceding tokens.